Go to AAD Home

 4. Form 990 (required for tax purposes)

 5. Grant report: This requirement only applies to states that received a grant in the immediate previous year.
 A state society must provide a report once the state legislative session adjourns.
 The report must explain how the funds were used and the status of the advocacy project (e.g. the bill passed).
-If the legislative session has not adjourned by the time the application is submitted, a report on the status of the project must be provided by September to the State Policy Committee.
+If the legislative session has not adjourned by the time the application is submitted, a report on the status of the project must be provided by Sept.
+30 to the State Policy Committee or as part of a grant application for the next cycle.

 Advertisement